 Feeding a family while watching your waistline can be challenging.
 Your plate and their plate likely look very different.
-The easiest way to overcome the temptation of munching on what they are eating, is making something healthy and delicious the whole family can enjoy.
+The easiest way to overcome the temptation of munching on what "they" are eating, is making something healthy and delicious the whole family can enjoy.

-With all the ingredients, the dish is really packed high, which means the portions are large...that's a good thing.
+With all the ingredients, the baking dish is really packed high, which means the portions are large...that's a good thing.
 And it packs perfectly for leftovers at the office.

 If you serve this with a large side of steamed veggies for yourself you will be quite satisfied!
 Let the kids have the garlic bread.